Early Childhood Development

 (**The program also provides approved coursework toward the Child Development Associate National Credentialing Program (CDA) and the Apprenticeship for Child Development Specialist (ACDS) Program as a collaborative project sponsored by the United States Department of Labor, West Virginia Bureau of Apprenticeship and Training, the West Virginia Department of Education, child-care centers, Head Start programs and county vocational schools in several locations in West Virginia.
-[Students interested in these two options should see Deb Backus, Interim Dean for Academics, or their advisor for details.])
+[Students interested in these two options should see Sherry Michael, Education Programs Coordinator, or their advisor for details.)

 Upon successful completion of the Early Childhood Development Program, the graduate will be able to: